schurig/door-alarm/README.md

-# Simple door-alarm system for Raspberry Pi
+# Door Alarm System for your Raspberry Pi

 Get notified when your door opens.